PedroDebevere/Skyline.DataMiner.VisualStudioTemplates.Internal/working/templates/package-project/GettingStarted.md

 <!--#if (RunSolutionScriptsInDedicatedProcess)-->
 ## Solution-specific automation scripts

+Note: This feature requires at least DataMiner 10.6.9 (RN 45557).

 Automation scripts that should run in the same runner should have the same solution DataMiner solution ID.

 There are two ways to specify a DataMiner solution ID on a project: